eddie-knight/osps-assessments/guidance/knowledge-base/threat-modeling/attack-graphs-technique.md

 An attack tree has at the top (which is called the root node), the goal of the attacker.

 For example, the attack tree below has “Open Safe” as the root node, so this is the attacker’s goal.
 The nodes in the tree (i.e., the square boxes) are connected by one or more edges (the lines between boxes).
 For two nodes that have an edge, the higher node is called the parent and the lower node is the child.
-The child node or nodes are more details about how to achieve the parent node.
+The child node or nodes contain additional details about how to achieve the parent node.

 ```mermaid
 graph TD;